Interview with LOBA 2023 Finals Contestant: Gustavo Minas (Simera 28mm User)

 Thypoch: How would you describe your photography style, and what makes you unique?

-Gustavo Minas: I'm not sure if I’m that famous, but it’s been a very organic process.
-I started doing street photography around 2009, and little things happened year by year.
-In 2012, I was the runner-up in the London Street Photography Festival.
-In 2017, I won a Category of Pictures of the Year Latin America with my “Bus Station” series.
-I launched a book (Maximum Shadow Minimal Light) in 2019, was featured in a video by Adobe Lightroom, and launched an online course at Domestika platform.
+Gustavo Minas: I'm not sure if I am really that famous, but the whole process has been very natural.
+I started shooting street photography around 2009, and every year there have been some small events.
+In 2012, I was the runner-up for the London Street Photography Festival.
+In 2017, I received a category award for the “Station” series at the Annual Latin American Photography Competition.
+In 2019, I published a book (The Greatest Shadows, Least Light), which Adobe Lightroom turned into a video introduction and I launched an online course on the Domestika platform.
 In 2023, I was shortlisted for the Leica Oskar Barnack Award.
-All these things were important.
+All of these things are significant.

 Thypoch: What advice would you give to photographers who want to improve?

-Story with Thypoch
+The Story with Thypoch

-Thypoch: What’s your overall impression of Thypoch?
+Thypoch: What is your overall impression of Thypoch?

-Gustavo Minas: A 75mm or 90mm f2.8 would be nice.
+Gustavo Minas: A 75mm or 90mm f2.8 lens would be nice.

 Leica M240 + Simera 28mm f/1.4